Source: Marshall Faulk a candidate for Southern head coaching vacancy

+BATON ROUGE, La.
+(WVLA) – Southern University’s next head football coach could be an NFL legend.

-Geaux Nation’s Jared Joseph confirmed with a source that Marshall Faulk, a former Super Bowl Champion, NFL Most Valuable Player and seven-time Pro Bowl’er, is a candidate for the head coaching job at Southern University.
+Geaux Nation confirmed with a source that Marshall Faulk, a former Super Bowl Champion, NFL Most Valuable Player is a candidate for the head coaching job at Southern University.

 Faulk was inducted in the Pro Football Hall of Fame in 2011.